Social sharing:

 Ted Ligety GS transition

 A lot of WC racers use the classical “Ted Ligety release“, or the early stepping, a type of flexed transition where you retract the old outside ski and the weight moves to the new outside ski so early that it is still on the uphill edge (i.e. the “wrong” edge).
 As Ted Ligety describes it: “It’s almost a step on to the new ski while still on the edge it was currently on, on that turn.
 Before it’s actually rolled from the uphill edge to the downhill edge.
 I’m getting on the new ski before you actually switch it.
 This way, I can start pushing on the new ski really early.”
 This creates also a very smooth transition.
+It is very similar to the “Up and Over” drill, the staple drill of the US Ski Team.

 Take a look at the next picture where Alice Robinson from New Zealand executes this early stepping.
 She just finished a right turn, and now she is stepping (before changing edges) on what will become her new outside ski for the next turn (her right ski).
 The “old” outside ski, her left ski, is unweighted (you can tell because it’s in the air mostly).